MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/best-practices-for-crawling.md

 In both of the previous cases, because of the zone consistency between the query location and the search-result URLs, users will readily be able to view and open search results, without having to change to the different security context of a different zone.

 However, now instead say that you crawl a non-default zone such as the Intranet zone, http://fabrikam.
 In this case, for queries from any zone, URLs of results from WebApp1 will always be relative to the non-default zone that was crawled.
 That is, a query from https://contoso/searchresults.aspx, https://fabrikam/searchresults.aspx, or http://fabrikam/searchresults.aspx will yield search-result URLs that begin with the non-default zone that was crawled, and therefore will be of the form http://fabrikam/ _path_/ _result_.aspx.
-This setting can cause unexpected or problematic behavior such as the following:
+This setting can cause unexpected or problematic behavior such as:

 - When users try to open search results, they might be prompted for credentials that they don't have.
 For example, forms-based authenticated users in the Extranet zone might not have Windows authentication credentials.

 - The results from WebApp1 will use HTTP, but users might be searching from the Extranet zone at https://fabrikam/searchresults.aspx.
-This might have security implications because the results will not use secure sockets layer (SSL) encryption.
+This search operation by the users might have security implications because the results will not use secure sockets layer (SSL) encryption.

 - Refinements might not filter correctly, because they filter on the public URL for the default zone instead of the URL that was crawled.
-This is because URL-based properties in the index will be relative to the non-default URL that was crawled.
+This incorrect filtering is because URL-based properties in the index will be relative to the non-default URL that was crawled.

 ## Reduce the effect of crawling on SharePoint Server crawl targets
 <a name="BKMK_ReduceEffect"> </a>

-You can reduce the effect of crawling on SharePoint Server crawl targets (that is, SharePoint Server front-end web servers) by doing the following:
+You can reduce the effect of crawling on SharePoint Server crawl targets (that is, SharePoint Server front-end web servers) by doing the following tasks:

 - For a small SharePoint Server environment, redirect all crawl traffic to a single SharePoint Server front-end web server.
 For a large environment, redirect all crawl traffic to a specific group of front-end web servers.
-This prevents the crawler from using the same resources that are being used to render and serve web pages and content to active users.
+This pattern of crawl redirection prevents the crawler from using the same resources that are being used to render and serve web pages and content to active users.

 - Limit search database usage in Microsoft SQL Server to prevent the crawler from using shared SQL Server disk and processor resources during a crawl.